 Miera earned a bachelor’s in interdisciplinary studies and ESL in 2008 from Fort Lewis College, a master’s in special education in 2014 from Grand Canyon University, and master’s in educational leadership with a principal certification in 2022 from Southeastern Oklahoma State University.

-"I teach because I love to see my kids grow and learn.
-When I see my students achieve, I'm so proud of them, because I know how hard..." (read more)
+"I teach because I love to see my kids grow and learn...." (read more)

 2022 M.Ed.
 Leadership with Principal Certificate, Southeastern Oklahoma State University

 2014 M.Ed., Special Education, Grand Canyon State University